 We used the Yeast ER Sequestration and Screening Assay (YESS) for in vivo testing of predicted substrates of the HCV protease.
 The LY104 construct for the assay was a gift from Y. Li, B. Iverson, and G. Georgiou (University of Texas at Austin).
-The sequences to be tested were cloned into LY104 using a Restriction Free Cloning method(Bond & Naus 2012).
-Table 1.5 lists all the primers associated with the cloning protocol.
+The sequences to be tested were cloned into LY104 using a Restriction Free Cloning method76.
+Table 2.5 lists all the primers associated with the cloning protocol.

-Table 1.5: Primers used for molecular cloning the sequences to be tested in the

-YESS assay into the assay (LY104) vector using RF cloning
+Table 2.5.
+Primers used for molecular cloning the sequences to be tested in the YESS assay into the assay (LY104) vector using RF cloning.